 Phlebotomists collect blood specimens from patients and blood donors for tests, transfusions, research purposes and donations.
 They are employed by hospitals, clinics, diagnostic laboratories and blood donation centers.

-FVCC’s Phlebotomy licensure training program prepares students to take the national Phlebotomy Technician Certification Examination.
+FVCC’s Phlebotomy licensure training courses prepare students to take the national Phlebotomy Technician Certification Examination.

 Through a combination of classroom instruction and clinical rotations for practical experience, FVCC phlebotomy students learn proper blood drawing techniques, safety procedures, basic anatomy and physiology, legal information involved in blood collection, and more.

 - Students can complete the Phlebotomy licensure training program in two semesters.

 - After passing the Phlebotomy Technician Certification Examination, graduates are eligible to work as a licensed phlebotomist in the state of Montana.